needle-mirror/com.unity.localization/Documentation~/upgrade-guide.md

 # Upgrade guides

+## Upgrade Guide to 1.3.0

+- `Locale.GetFallback` has been replaced with `Locale.GetFallbacks` in order to support multiple fallbacks per locale.
+This will now return a list of fallbacks which can then be attempted in order.

 ## Upgrade Guide to 1.1.0

 - `LocalizationEditorSettings.FindSimilarKey` has been deprecated.
 In Unity 2021.2 and above, you can use Unity Search as an alternative.
 See [TableEntrySearchData](xref:UnityEditor.Localization.Search.TableEntrySearchData) for further details.